Disc Golf Workout: How to Get Fit and Improve Your Game

 Comparing Disc Golf to Other Sports

-• The throwing motion engages more muscle groups than many realize
+• The throwing action works out muscle groups than one might think.

 How Many Calories Do 18 Holes of Disc Golf Burn?